JonJaded/SteamoddedNX/README.md

 ## Installation

+### Requirements

+- A modded switch
+- A legal copy of Balatro for the switch, with the latest update
+- A valid python install

 ### How to Install SteamoddedNX

-- Download this repo by clicking the green code button and clicking download zip, and extract it somewhere safe.
+- Download this repo by clicking the green `Code` button near the top and clicking `Download ZIP`, and extract it somewhere safe.
-- Dump the update of the latest current Balatro, in NCA FS/romFS form using your favorite NX dump tool.
+- Dump your current **update** of Balatro, in NCA FS or romFS format using your favorite NX dump tool.
-- Once complete, connect your SD card to your computer, navigate to the dumped update location and zip the various folders and lua scripts into a standard zip, ensuring that your zip contains the dumped files at the root, and are not nested in a folder
+- Once complete, connect your SD card to your computer, navigate to the dumped update location.
+ZIP the various folders and lua scripts into a standard ZIP, ensuring that your ZIP contains the dumped files at the root, and are NOT nested in a folder inside the ZIP.
-- Copy your dumped zip to the safe location of your extracted repo.
+- Copy your dumped ZIP to the safe location of your extracted repo on your computer
-- Drag the zip onto SteamoddedNX_injector.py and wait for the injector to complete then press Enter.
+- Drag the ZIP onto `SteamoddedNX_injector.py` and wait for the injector to complete then press Enter.
-- Extract the contents of the modded zip folder into /atmosphere/contents/0100CD801CE5E000/romfs
+- Extract the contents of the modded ZIP into the included `/atmosphere/contents/0100CD801CE5E000/romfs` directory.
-- Not needed but if you would like to see crash errors from your mods, open the file globals.lua and edit line 62 and edit self.F_NO_ERROR_HAND and replace true with false
+- This step is not needed but if you would like to see exact crash errors from your mods, while in your romfs folder, open the file `globals.lua` and jump to `line 62` `self.F_NO_ERROR_HAND =`  Now replace `true` with `false`
-- Copy the atmosphere folder back to your switch, and enjoy your Balatro with mods!
+- Copy your prepped `atmosphere` folder to your switch sdcard, and enjoy your Balatro with mods!

 ## How to Install a Mod